GW391/Avocado/README.md

-# Avacado CRM is an easy to install and use CRM, written in PHP
+# Avacado CMS is an easy to install and use CMS, written in PHP
 # About
 Avacdo CRM has been in developement for many years, trying to be simple to use, yet secure and functional.